IanPoggers/life/README.md

     -V, --version    Prints version information

 OPTIONS:
     -d, --dimensions <RES>    Sets the resolution.
-Defau lt is 350x200
-    -f, --framerate <FPS>     Sets the framerate.
-Defaul t is 60
-    -r, --rule <RULE>         Sets the rule to be used.
-Default is 23/3
-    -s, --scaling <SCALE>     Sets the display scaling.
+Default is 350x200 -f, --framerate <FPS>     Sets the framerate.
+Default is 60 -r, --rule <RULE>         Sets the rule to be used.
+Default is 23/3 -s, --scaling <SCALE>     Sets the display scaling.
 Can be powers of 2 up to 32
 ```